OFFICER TRAINING

 Module 4 – Consolidation (Summative assessment & graduation)

-Staying in RAF accommodation can be a unique experience, here’s what you can expect while you’re training at RAF Cranwell.
+Staying in RAF accommodation can be a unique experience, here’s what to expect at RAF Cranwell.

 Where will I be staying?